hai-on-op/core/docs/src/detailed/intro/hai.md

 ### RedStone Oracles

-HAI uses RedStone Oracles as one of its primary solutions for crypto assets pricing.
+HAI uses RedStone Oracles as one of its solutions for crypto assets pricing.
 RedStone is a Modular Oracle that delivers frequently updated, reliable, and diverse data feeds in a few models.
 HAI utilizes Push model which ensures that data is pushed into on-chain storage via a relayer with set conditions. (heartbeat and deviation threshold)